Country of origin: cambodia

 [r] No need to talk about it!

-[r] They didn’t go there.
+[r] They didn’t go.
 Because they don’t know the language.
 They say they will go when they can speak the language.

 [i] Do they speak Teochew?
 With you?

-[r] With me, they speak teochew.
-There, people speak Cambodian.
-There you go.
-When I came here, I learned to speak a little Vietnamese.
-[Laughs]
+[r] With me, they speak Teochew.
+Over there, people speak Cambodian.
+That’s it.
+Coming here, I learnt to speak a little Vietnamese.
+[Laughter]

-Yes, but after not even a month, I found a job and had to stop.
-I took classes, then stopped.
-I don’t know now, I forgot.
-I wait until I am 65 years old on my papers and I will enroll in French classes.
-To learn a little bit.
+[a] Yes!
+But after less than a month, I found work and had to stop.
+I took lessons, then stopped.
+I don’t know now, I’ve forgotten.
+I’m waiting until I’m 65 years old on my papers and I’ll sign up for French lessons.
+To learn a little.

 [i] Would you like to learn today?